bpicolo/aliason/README.md

 go get github.com/bpicolo/aliason
 ```

-I created aliason primarily out of the desire to not remember specific test-running
+aliason was created primarily out of the desire to have flexible test-running
-commands for different repos.
+commands across many different repos (e.g. microservices).
 Task runners like Make have left
-me shorthanded because passing arguments to them can be a huge pain, whereas shell aliases
+me dissatisfied because passing arguments to them can be a huge pain, whereas shell aliases
-are useful, but not portable between projects.
+get the job done, but aren't portable between projects.

 ## Using aliason